norvkab/emediate-responsive-wp-plugin/README.md

 ### Geolocation

+By enabling the geolocating features of this plugin the coordinates of your visitors will be sent to the ad server.
+This makes it  possible to target ads only to be displayed when the visitor is residing at certain locations.
 Geolocation is possible both via browser API, or via a native app-wrapper.
 Options for native app-wrapper is disabled by default, and can be enabled by the following filters: